 Testing also heavily influences the cost of SAP translation projects.
 The main factors are test scope and test depth.
 If you test every last F4 help (SAP GUI) or every dropdown menu (SAP Fiori) on every screens, your testing effort may end up costing as much as the entire translation project.
 A more common approach is to either only do spot checks, or to only test the texts that are immediately visible on a screen.
 And if you can coordinate language testing a with a user acceptance test that you have to do anyway, that is also a distinct advantage.

 Project Management and Methodology

 As with every project, the better it is run, the better you are able to keep costs in check.
-A large part of this comes down to methodology used and the experience of the the team doing the implementation.
-Since SAP translation is not is something that is top of mind for most SAP consultants, but also can be surprisingly complex, it is a good idea to seek external help if you don’t have this skill set covered by your in-house teams.
+A large part of this comes down to methodology used and the experience of the team doing the implementation.
+Since SAP translation is not something that is top of mind for most SAP consultants, but also can be surprisingly complex, it is a good idea to seek external help if you don’t have this skill set covered by your in-house teams.

 It’s true that one of the biggest levers you can pull to keep translation costs down is to get expert advice.
-That sounds pretty obvious, and of course, it’s the kind of advice you would expect to get get from someone specializing in “consultancy and tools for SAP translation”.
-But that does not make it any less true that cost for SAP translation projects can easily spiral out of control if you jump in unprepared, and a few hours with an experienced SAP translation consultant can set you on the right track to determine what the right approach is for you, how much you can handle in-house, and what to outsource.
+That sounds pretty obvious, and, of course, it’s the kind of advice you would expect to get get from someone specializing in “consultancy and tools for SAP translation”.
+But that does not make it any less true that costs for SAP translation projects can easily spiral out of control if you jump in unprepared, and a few hours with an experienced SAP translation consultant can set you on the right track to determine what the right approach is for you, how much you can handle in-house, and what to outsource.

 Read more on planning your SAP translation project…